NatanelMizrahi/NowherePlanner2Calendar/README.md

 3. Go to the planner tab in https://whatwherewhen.guide/planner
 <img src="https://github.com/NatanelMizrahi/NowherePlanner2Calendar/assets/20489303/613dbb08-471f-4617-928b-64e5d3085c96" width="250" />

-4. Press F12 in the planner tab to open the developer console.
+4. Press F12 while in the planner tab to open the developer console in the `console` tab.

+   **Note**: You may get a warning in the console upon pasting, in which case type `allow pasting` and press enter

 5. paste the code and press ENTER to download **Nowhere.ics**
 <img src="https://github.com/NatanelMizrahi/NowherePlanner2Calendar/assets/20489303/3f7a7b4c-98da-4e09-be71-8c35282f9d23" width="250" />